Formulation of Brother Group Health & Productivity Management Philosophy and the Promotion Structure

 As stipulated in the Brother Group Global Charter, the basis of such activities, the Brother Group values taking care of the health of every employee so that they can strive to achieve their goals, and ultimately, contribute to the group's success.

-In September 2016, Brother Industries, Ltd. (BIL) established the Brother Group Health & Productivity Management Philosophy.
+In September 2016, Brother Industries, Ltd. (BIL) formulated the Brother Group Health & Productivity Management Philosophy.
 Under this philosophy and the leadership of the Chief Health Officer (CHO), the Brother Group has been strategically undertaking various activities.

 Representative Director & President